Lykie/SRLoader-3DS-Menu-Themes/README.md

 Once modification is complete, click File -> Export Audio and change the dropdown menu to "WAV (Microsoft) signed 16-bit PCM"

-Name it "menu.wav" and save it, now you can place the resulting file at "romsel_dsimenutheme/music" and compile SRLoader to see the fruits of your efforts
+Name it "menu.wav" and save it, now you can place the resulting file at "romsel_dsimenutheme/music" and compile SRLoader to hear the fruits of your efforts